vinayeavinash/Github-Users-App/README.md

 # GithubUsersapp

-*Browse our favourite github developers in  your fingertips
+*Browse favourite github developers in  your fingertips

 *You can browse and search your developers

-*You can see the details of developers like name username, avatar , bio, followers, following
+*You can acess the details of developers like Name Username, Avatar , Bio, Followers, Following